 - Lee likes cakes, and Mark scones.

 - Lee likes cakes, and Mark, scones.
-(It is common to use a comma where the shared word (likes in this example) would have been.
-This helps the reader.
-It is advised.)
+(It is not uncommon to see a comma where the shared word (likes in this example) would have been.
+This can sometimes help with readability.)